Sherwin Williams Requisite Gray – is it a warm gray or taupe?

-Is Requisite Gray a popular paint colour for the exterior of a home?
+Is Requisite Gray a popular paint color for the exterior of a home?

 This stucco exterior looked dated and out of place with the tones of the roof and driveway…

-After, it looks like an ENTIRELY new home with Requisite Gray and a few other well-chosen colours.
+After, it looks like an ENTIRELY new home with Requisite Gray and a few other well-chosen colors.

-Is Requisite Gray a popular colour for kitchen cabinets?
+Is Requisite Gray a popular color for kitchen cabinets?

-What paint colours are similar to Requisite Gray for comparison?
+What paint colors are similar to Requisite Gray for comparison?

-Every paint colour has its own personality and nuances – there will be NO perfect match.
+Every paint color has its own personality and nuances – there will be NO perfect match.
 You can fully expect to see shifts in undertones, temperature, and depths, but you could check out…